huggingface/blog/fl-with-flower.md

 ### Starting the server

 Once we have a way to instantiate clients, we need to create our server in order to aggregate the results.
-Using Flower, this can be done very easily, by first choosing a strategy and then using the `flwr.server.start_server` function:
+Using Flower, this can be done very easily by first choosing a strategy and then using the `flwr.server.start_server` function:

 ```python
 # Define strategy